preethzcodez/FlutterNativeViewCommunication/README.md

-# Flutter Native View Communication : Platform Channels
+# Flutter Native View Communication

-Android Activity (xml) + iOS ViewController (xib) - Native View Communication - Platform Channels: Flutter
+A sample app to demonstrate the native view communication / navigation inside Flutter using Platform Channels